Lake Garda & the Adige River

 Skill Level — Easy–Moderate

 This bike trip in Italy is considered easy to moderate.
 It is not very demanding since it takes place on mainly flat roads.
-However, the total vertical distance is 830/1040 m.
-The South Tyrol region offers an excellent bike friendly system.
-You can ride almost exclusively on well maintained, asphalted bike paths, part of which run along the Adige River banks.
+However, the total vertical distance for the 8-day tours is 560/890m (to Verona) and 410/630m (to Lake Garda).
+The South Tyrol region offers an excellent bike-friendly system.
+You can ride almost exclusively on well-maintained, asphalted bike paths, part of which run along the Adige River banks.
 Towards Lake Garda, there is a more challenging climb to face.
-Every cycling day (with the exception of day 7) can be shortened by taking a train.
+Almost every cycling day offers the possibility to shorten the route by taking the train.

 Airport Info